vcz-fr/blog/_drafts/2020-04-14-automating-postman.md

 ## In the subject of APIs

-API design, like any engineering task, follows trends which [we wrote about a while ago -in French-](https://www.gekko.fr/les-bonnes-pratiques-a-suivre-pour-developper-des-apis-rest/){:rel="nofollow"}.
+API design, like any engineering task, follows trends which [my company wrote about a while ago -in French-](https://www.gekko.fr/les-bonnes-pratiques-a-suivre-pour-developper-des-apis-rest/){:rel="nofollow"}.
 Swagger and more generally OpenAPI are two of them, as is using services and applications to help developers testing their own or third-party APIs.
 Both subjects seem orthogonal, like placed on the two ends of the spectrum with design on one end and testing on the other but are they?